Thomas & Friends: All Engines Go: Linear

+Streaming

 Release

 Cartoon Network and Netflix have the broadcast and streaming rights to the series in the United States.
 The series premiered on September 13, 2021, as part of Cartoon Network's Cartoonito preschool programming block.
 The series was made available to stream on Netflix on October 29, 2021.

-Channel 5 acquired the UK broadcast rights to the series and began airing it on their Milkshake! pre-school block on November 8, 2021, redubbed with British voice actors.
+Channel 5 (the UK terrestrial network that Season 8 onwards of the original show aired on) acquired the UK broadcast rights to the series and began airing it on their Milkshake! pre-school block on November 8, 2021, redubbed with British voice actors.
 On the same day, the first hour-long special, titled Race for the Sodor Cup was confirmed for a theatrical release on September 17, 2021, in order to introduce the series and the new look in the country.
 The series premiered in Canada on Treehouse on September 18, 2021.

 In October 2021, Mattel Television announced they had pre-sold the series to many broadcasters around the world, including Nick Jr. for British pay-TV rights, TF1 in France and WarnerMedia for MENA and Latin American regions.

 Home media

 North America

 On August 31, 2021, Mill Creek Entertainment and NCircle Entertainment's parent company Alliance Entertainment announced a US and Canadian distribution deal with Mattel.
 Such rights included the DVD rights to All Engines Go, which NCircle would distribute.

-NCircle's first DVD release of the series - "Time for Teamwork!", was released on December 7, 2021, which contains 8 episodes.
-The Race for the Sodor Cup special was released on DVD on March 8, 2022.
-The next episodic DVD release - "Best Friends", was released on May 24, 2022.
-A fourth DVD release, entitled 'Special Delivery', was released on September 6, 2022.
-A fifth DVD release, entitled 'Musical Fun!', was released on January 31, 2023.
-The Mystery of Lookout Mountain special will release on DVD on April 4, 2023.

 United Kingdom

 The Race for the Sodor Cup special was released on DVD on February 14, 2022.
-This was followed by an Amazon Prime release of Best Friend Adventures.

 Reception

-The show, trailers, and other promotional materials posted on social media have been met with backlash from parents.
+Thomas & Friends: All Engines Go received generally unfavorable reviews.
+The premiere of the series, along with trailers and other promotional material, were met with immense criticism from fans of the original series and parents, largely towards the new redesigns of the characters.
+Joly Herman at Common Sense Media summed up her review of the series by saying, "as cute, fun, adventurous as this series might be to young viewers, it has lost some of the character that the original show enjoyed."

+Britt Allcroft, who produced the first seven series of Thomas & Friends, expressed disdain with All Engines Go, stating the series lacked the "magic" of the original series.

+Accolades

+The series won Best Preschool Series in the inaugural Collision Awards in 2024.